Blog post

 You may be wondering at this point why we needed a new metric for this missing coverage calculation.
 Why not just use Lines of Code?
 Because not every line of code is executable.
 For instance, an import statement is a Line of Code, but not something that needs to be (or can be) covered by unit tests.
 The same can be said for class declarations, interface declarations, variable declarations, and so on.
 In fact, we've written up a developer guide to describe all the types of Lines of Code that are not Executable Lines.

 Of course, nothing is without side effects.
-The first is that your SonarQube coverage percentage probably won't agree any more with the percentage reported by your coverage engine.
-That's because your coverage engine is only looking at part of the picture, and SonarQube is looking at all of it.
+The first is that your SonarQube Server coverage percentage probably won't agree any more with the percentage reported by your coverage engine.
+That's because your coverage engine is only looking at part of the picture, and SonarQube Server is looking at all of it.
 The other side effect is that if you've explicitly configured your coverage engine to ignore certain parts of your code base, well...
-SonarQube is going to automatically re-incorporate them, so you'll have to configure the exclusions again on the SonarQube side, but that should be a one-time operation.
+SonarQube Server is going to automatically re-incorporate them, so you'll have to configure the exclusions again on the SonarQube Server side, but that should be a one-time operation.

-Assuming you're on a recent version of SonarQube, an upgrade of the relevant language analyzer means you'll automatically start seeing this behavior if the new analyzer version supplies the metric.
+Assuming you're on a recent version of SonarQube Server, an upgrade of the relevant language analyzer means you'll automatically start seeing this behavior if the new analyzer version supplies the metric.
 The confusing part for some is that they didn't upgrade their analyzers; they upgraded the platform.
 But with every platform release we bundle the latest versions of the analyzers, so by doing one, you very often automatically do the other.

 In case you're wondering, these are the analyzer versions that implement Executable Lines: